Getting to know i-wize

 You can open any of these account types once you sign up.
 You can also align each of your accounts to a different investment goal.

-In the year you enter the U.S., you can choose to file a “dual status” return, or you can elect to be treated as a U.S. resident for the entire year.
-We normally calculate both scenario’s to determine the best course of action.
+In the year you enter the U.S., you can choose to file a “dual status” return, We normally calculate both scenario’s to determine the best course of action.
 Click for more filing status options for the year of your move.

 U.S. citizens are required to file U.S. reports on foreign bank accounts, securities accounts, trusts and corporations regardless of where they may live.
 Normally, where no tax is owing because income earned abroad has been fully reported for U.S. tax purposes, filing Foreign Bank Account Reports (FBAR’s) for the past eight years will correct your filing obligations.
 Periodically there are voluntary disclosure initiatives through which IRS encourages compliance.
 Here is a link to the latest voluntary disclosure initiative offered by IRS.